promubsorn/E-commerce-project-springBoot/JtProject/src/test/java/com/jtspringproject/JtSpringProject/README.md

 </li>
 </ol>
    </td>
-   <td colspan="3" >C1: Category ID exists in the database.
+   <td colspan="3" >C1: The category ID is a valid input that corresponds to an existing category in the database.
    </td>
   </tr>
   <tr>